RBC buys Coutts units from Royal Bank of Scotland

 "(The acquisition) has growth benefits, low capital intensity, low earnings volatility - so it's an attractive outlook for their capital," said Moody's senior financial services analyst David Beattie.

-"It is interesting, and obviously positive directionally ... the kind of business that would be viewed favorably."
+"It is interesting, and obviously positive directionally ... the kind of business that would be viewed favourably."

 Coutts, which was founded by Thomas Coutts in the 18th century, is one of Britain's best-known private banks.
 Its clients have included Queen Elizabeth II, sports stars and pop idols.